 Driving Classes – Things To Remember

-It is crucial to get a good night sleep, stay hydrated & ensure you have eaten well before appearing for test.
-Although it is not a physical examination, it will mentally test your skills & you have to be at your best to make sure you clear test in first attempt.
+It is crucial to get a good night sleep, stay hydrated & ensure you have eaten well before appearing for the test.
+Although it is not a physical examination, it will mentally test your skills & you have to be at your best to make sure you clear test in the first attempt.

 It would be helpful if book a final and last driving lesson with your instructor on or before the day of your Driving Test.
 A local accredited driving instructor will most likely be aware of the routes taken by the VicRoads testing officers and where they will ask you to perform required manoeuvres.
-You can use this last lesson as a test-run for the real test, acting out the entire process with your instructor providing feedback where necessary to improve your performance for the real test.
+You can use this last lesson as a test-run for the real test, acting out the entire process with your instructor providing feedback where necessary to improve your performance for the actual test.

 VicRoads Drive Test Tips